10 Day Alaska Itinerary

 Alaska is likely the destination that garners the most questions of anywhere I write about.
 It’s somewhat exotic, especially for many Americans, being one of two states that are not contiguously attached to the rest.
 So how do you go about planning a trip to Alaska?

 When I’m at home and not on the road you usually can find me back in Alaska exploring every bit I can.
 I was born here, grew up, and still live here.
 So I’ve created a basic 10 day Alaska Itinerary perfect for most first-time visitors that will hit the highlights of Southcentral Alaska + Denali.

-Day 7.
-Explore The Kenai Peninsula & Drive To Homer
+- Day 7.
+Explore the Kenai Peninsula on your drive to Homer

 Quick Tips For Travel In Alaska

 Alaska is a bucketlister for many travelers.
 Here are some quick tips and advice to help you make the most out of your 10 day Alaska itinerary.

 The Best Time To Visit Alaska

 It’s undeniable that June, July & August are the best months to visit Alaska as far as the weather and temperatures go.
 The downside is that this is the most popular time to visit, so it’s likely more crowded and prices are at peak levels.